Being a new student

 Material to explore on this topic

-We have different materials on this site specifically focused on the challenges of being a new student.
-For example, in the dialogue cards developed to address the question of well-being among students, that can help facilitate some good conversations in groups about insecurities and difficulties, one theme is related to being a new student.
+On this site, you will find different material and resources that specifically focus on the challenges of being a new student.
+For example, in the dialogue cards developed to address the question of well-being among students, that can help facilitate some good conversations in groups about insecurities and difficulties, one pf the themes is related to being a new student.
 Furthermore, there are a few relevant videos.
-In a series of four short videos CBS students share what they would like to tell new students and what they would have liked to know when they started.
-In another video a HA(phil.) student Sarah Marcussen talks to Pernille about the doubts she had regarding the choice of study program in her first year, which lead to a lot of worries, and how in the end, she arrived at changing her program.
+In a series of four short videos, CBS students share what they would like to tell new students and what they would have liked to know when they started.
+In another video a HA(phil.) student Sarah Marcussen talks to Pernille about the doubts she had regarding the choice of study program in her first year, which lead to a lot of worries, and how in the end, she decided to change her program.